 Travel Nursing in an RV isn’t my specialty (actually, I know nothing at all about it and won’t pretend to).

-Karen is a solo-female traveler and has be a Travel Nurse since 2000.
-She has worked approximately 24 assignments in WA, OR, CA, NV and NM.
+Karen is a solo-female traveler and has been a Travel Nurse since 2000.
+She has worked on approximately 24 assignments in WA, OR, CA, NV, and NM.
 Karen has traveled exclusively via RV since 2005.
 Karen works L&D and NICU II.

 On Assignment In My RV